jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 To automatically transcribe, translate and then burn huge
 English subtitles into Swedish and other foreign language videos

--Tested with ffmpeg version "4.4.2-0ubuntu0.22.04.1" -Uses whisper.cpp for the transcription part.
+* Tested with ffmpeg version "4.4.2-0ubuntu0.22.04.1"
+* Uses whisper.cpp for the transcription part.
--No error handling currently, feel free to fork or port!
+* No error handling currently, feel free to fork or port!

-##Example
+## Example

 ```./burn-in-subs.sh swedish-video.mp4 /home/user/whisper-cpp sv```